-Court bonds is a suretyship issued by an insurer in favour of the master of the high court for the due and proper performance of his/her obligations of the executor/curator/trustee in office.
+A court bond is a suretyship issued by an insurer in favour of the master of the high court for the due and proper performance of the appointee’s obligations and duties towards an estate which he/she is administering.

 The surety being the insurance company guarantees to pay the master, the obligee, a certain amount if the executor/curator/trustee (the principal) fails to meet its obligation, such as the proper administration of all estate funds.